The answer depends on whether your loved one had children.

 Intestate succession can be complicated, particularly when gifts of real estate are involved.
 It may take a lot of time and effort to figure out what is supposed to happen to all of your loved one's property.
 For many people, the work of figuring out how to comply with Louisiana's intestacy laws is overwhelming, but you don't have to do it alone.

 Our Louisiana succession lawyers are here to help you and to make sure that everything is settled as quickly as possible and distributed fairly.
-To learn more about your rights and what to do after a loved one dies without a will, contact us today to schedule an initial consultation.
+To learn more about your rights and what to do after a loved one dies without a will, contact us today to get started on your case.